-Nitrofurantoin [NYE-troe-fue-RAN-toin] is considered first-line therapy for uncomplicated cystitis.
+Nitrofurantoin is considered first-line therapy for uncomplicated cystitis.

 Nitrofurantoin works by inhibiting DNA and RNA synthesis.
 Susceptible organisms include .E. coli, Klebsiella spp., Enterococcus spp., and Staphylococcus spp.

 Following oral administration, it is rapidly absorbed, with nearly 40% excreted unchanged in the urine.
 Overall, nitrofurantoin is well tolerated.